Minus Polak: Career

-Born in Rotterdam in 1928, Polak's father was a university professor of business administration and rector at the Netherlands School of Economics (later Erasmus University Rotterdam), his mother was a doctor.
+Born in Rotterdam on 12 May 1928, Polak's father was a university professor of business administration and rector at the Netherlands School of Economics (later Erasmus University Rotterdam), his mother was a doctor.
 Minus Polak studied Dutch law at the University of Amsterdam until 1953.
 He then returned to Rotterdam to work as a lawyer.

 In 1966 he went into politics and stopped working as a lawyer.
-He was elected to the municipal council of Rotterdam and at the same time he was made alderman concerning infrastructure and public works.
-In 1974 he resigned his position as alderman after a conflict concerning funding for the airport of Zestienhoven.
+He was elected to the municipal council of Rotterdam, took office on 6 September and at the same time he was made alderman concerning infrastructure and public works.
+On 18 April 1974 he resigned his position as alderman after a conflict concerning funding for the airport of Zestienhoven.
 The municipal council held him responsible for the airport, but refused to provide him with the money to buy a firetruck.
 Polak felt that without the firetruck he could not provide the safety that was needed and therefore chose to resign.
-He did however continue on as a member of the municipal council for another two years.
-Shortly after resigning as alderman he took up the position of President of the Board of the Erasmus University Rotterdam, the same university his father was once rector of.
-Two years into his presidency he was elected to the Senate, and two weeks after becoming a member of that institution his membership of the municipal council of Rotterdam ended.
-Polak would serve for just over one year as senator, until September 1977.
+He did however continue on as a member of the municipal council for another two years, serving until 24 June 1976.
+Shortly after resigning as alderman, on 1 July 1974, he took up the position of President of the Board of the Erasmus University Rotterdam, the same university his father was once rector of.
+Two years into his presidency he was elected to the Senate, taking office on 15 June 1976.
+Polak would serve for just over one year as senator, until 20 September 1977.

-Earlier in 1977 his presidency of the board of the university ended and he took up his job as a lawyer once more.
-One year later, in 1978, he would also be elected to the municipal council of Rotterdam again.
+On 1 February 1977 his presidency of the board of the university had ended and he took up his job as a lawyer once more.
+One year later, on 2 February 1978, he would also be elected to the municipal council of Rotterdam again.
 In 1983 Polak quit as a lawyer and became a judge in the kanton court of Rotterdam.
-In 1985 he ended both his function as a judge in the kanton court and as a member in the municipal council.
+In 1985 he ended both his function as a judge in the kanton court and as a member in the municipal council per 28 November.
 He then became a member of the Council of State of the Netherlands, the highest court of the Netherlands regarding decisions taken by the executive government.
-Polak would serve between 1985 and 1995.
+Polak would serve between 1 December 1985 and 1 August 1995.

 Polak was made Officer of the Order of Orange-Nassau on 27 November 1985.

-Near the end of his life Polak was nearly deaf.
-He died of myocardial infarction on 4 February 2014.
+Polak was married and had four daughters.
+Near the end of his life he was nearly deaf.
+Polak died of myocardial infarction on 4 February 2014, aged 85.